ahujar27/TT-TO_Classifier/README.md

 3. GENEPATH (Gene List Path)
 4. BINPATH (Genome Bins Path)
 5. CNVPATH (all_thresholded.by_genes.txt Path)
+6. OUTDIR (output directory where features should be stored)

-Once the docker environment is run, the feature generation script can be run as such: `RSCRIPT feature_gen.R $INDIR $SAMPNAMES $GENEPATH $BINPATH $CNVPATH`
+Once the docker environment is run, the feature generation script can be run as such: `RSCRIPT feature_gen.R $INDIR $SAMPNAMES $GENEPATH $BINPATH $CNVPATH $OUTDIR`

 ## 5. Model